1099 Mortgage Loans: Solutions for Self-Employed Borrowers

 1. Determine if you’re considered self-employed

-If your self-employment history length is less than two years, some lenders may still approve you if you have a solid work history in the same industry before becoming self-employed.
-Consulting a mortgage professional can help you determine your eligibility.
+If you’ve been self-employed for less than two years but have a strong work history in the same field, you may still qualify.
+A mortgage professional can help determine your eligibility.

 2. Prepare your 1099 and other documents